 f.
 Other measurable outcomes specific to the district’s innovation plan as described in the initial application

-(3) Districts approved as Districts of Innovation shall receive an annual site visit from an innovation review team selected and trained by the Kentucky Department of Education.
+(3) At the completion of the second year after plan approval and each year thereafter for the term of the approval status, districts approved as Districts of Innovation shall receive an annual site visit from an review team selected and trained by the Kentucky Department of Education.
 The purpose of the visit shall be to monitor progress and interview staff and students to collect qualitative data on the effect of the innovation plan and for future research needs.

 a.
 The Kentucky Department of Education shall develop a rubric to be used by the site visit team to monitor the implementation of the innovation plan.
 The rubric and interview questions shall be provided to all innovation districts and posted on the Kentucky Department of Education website.